glynawe/Vanilla/kete.md

 - If there is a type declaration `type T1 = T2`, where `T1` and `T2` are names, then `T1` and `T2` are *equivalent type names* that name the same type.
 A type name is equivalent to itself.

+- Name equivalence is symmetric and transitive.

-- Record and abstract types are the same type if they have equivalent type names.
+- Record and abstract types are equivalent types if they have equivalent type names.

 Structural equivalence:

-- If there is a type declaration `type T = t`, where *t* is a type definition that is not a type name or record type, then the type name `T` is the same type as *t*.
+- If there is a type declaration `type T = t`, where *t* is a type definition that is not a type name or record type, then the type name `T` is equivalent to the type *t*.

-- The basic types `int`, `bool`, `byte` and `real` are the same type as themselves.
+- The numeric types `int`, `bool`, `byte` and `real` are equivalent to themselves.

-- Arrays are the same type if they have the same size and their element types are the same.
+- Arrays are equivalent types if they have the equal lengths and their element types are equivalent.

-- Structures the same type if their fields can be paired and each pair has the same name and type.
+- Structures are equivalent types if they have a the same set of field names and fields with the same name have equivalent type.

-- Pointer types are equivalent if their targets are the same type.
+- Pointer types are equivalent if their targets are equivalent types.

-- Function types are the same if they have the same return type, their parameters can be paired, and each pair has the same type and are both value parameters or both reference parameters.
+- Function types are the same if they have equivalent return types, their lists of parameters can be paired, and each pair has an equivalent type and are either both value parameters or both reference parameters.
+(Parameter names are ignored.)

+- Structural equivalence is symmetric and transitive.

 ### Records